spectrocloud/librarium/docs/docs-content/enterprise-version/install-palette/install-on-vmware/vmware-system-requirements.md

 The zone tags you assign to your vSphere objects, such as a datacenter and clusters are applied to the Kubernetes nodes you deploy through Palette into your vSphere environment.
 Kubernetes clusters deployed to other infrastructure providers, such as public cloud may have other native mechanisms for auto discovery of zones.

 For example, assume a vCenter environment contains three compute clusters, cluster-1, cluster-2, and cluster-3.
 To support this environment you create the tag categories `k8s-region` and `k8s-zone`.
-The `k8s-region` is assigned to the data center and the `k8s-zone` tag is assigned to the compute clusters.
+The `k8s-region` is assigned to the datacenter, and the `k8s-zone` tag is assigned to the compute clusters.

 The following table lists the tag values for the data center and compute clusters.